 No. If you buy a barcode from our company it will not be registered in a central database, as there is no central database for barcode numbers.
 After you receive a barcode number from us, you can begin using it straight away – you do not have to register it first.
 It is your responsibility to monitor the use of your barcode number (ie. to make sure that it is only assigned to one product at a time).
 Our company offers an optional barcode registration service (this is not compulsory).
 If you purchase barcode registration from us, we will register your barcode & product on the major internet databases.

 Books need an ISBN number.
-You need to get one of these numbers assigned to your publication (Please see here for details on obtaining an ISBN Number), and then come back to us and order the barcode images for your number online.
-We will then email your barcode images to you & you can start using them on your book.
+You need to get one of these numbers assigned to your publication (Please see here for details on obtaining an ISBN number), and then come back to us and order the barcode images for your number online.
+We will then email your barcode images to you & you can start using them in your book.

 Both UPC-A Numbers and EAN-13 numbers are used as retail barcodes for scanning at the checkout in order to obtain the price and other product information.
 The main differences between them are that UPC-A Barcodes only have 12 digits and EAN-13 barcodes have 13 digits.
 Furthermore, the displacement of the numbers below the barcodes differs.